Recommendations & Conclusions

 In relation to clause 16: a.
 The Government should give consideration to amending the scope of the offences to ensure that they only apply to persons involved in the smuggling of persons for direct or indirect financial or material gain.
 (See Amendment 9, Annex) b.
 Clause 16(2) should be removed …

-Government response.
-The government rejected recommendations (a) and (b) to amend Clause 16, stating that requiring financial gain or specific intent/recklessness would undermine the new offences' purpose of early disruption and create loopholes for criminal networks, citing precedent for the 'reasonable suspicion' …
+The government rejected recommendations (a) and (b) to amend Clause 16, stating that requiring financial gain or specific intent/recklessness would undermine the new offences' purpose of early disruption and create loopholes for criminal networks, citing precedent for the 'reasonable suspicion' standard.
+The response did not …

 Ministry of Justice